If you have the time I would love for you all to elaborate!

 But if you take away that association of being classified as a “drug”, you realize that it is a natural plant occurring in nature, its effects are more mild than tobacco and alcohol, and it has uses that are seen as medicinal.

 Many people say that sugar causes “highs”, makes kids hyper, and we all know it will elevate the blood sugar of people, etc etc. Sugar cane is a plant occurring in nature with effects that can be seen as negative, but sugar is legal.
 So I think in the future, marijuana will be legalized in the US.
 It’s kind of difficult to disallow one plant and its uses and not another plant.
-If that makes sense.posted about 2 years ago
+If that makes sense.posted almost 3 years ago

 I think it depends on the person, some have anxiety from it, anyway i have noticed from the people I know that is quite addictive..and if you use it for a long time it gives you psychological damages so I rather stay at a glass or two of alcohol if I really need some inspiration.
 Although I think the best of it is that it gives you imagination ( of course it gives you because you are not 100 % lucid) but I personally have imagination without using drugs, thanks God.
 I also think that u can’t fight harder drugs using marijuana, if u want to fight against drugs you have to not use it at all.
 Smoking marijuana it’s just a step closer to trying other drugs.
-I am sure a lot of people hates me now, because mj is very popular, but I respect everybody and my life quote is “live and let live”, so I have nothing against it, it doesn’t even bother me if someone smokes it next to me, it’s just not my cup of tea.posted about 2 years ago
+I am sure a lot of people hates me now, because mj is very popular, but I respect everybody and my life quote is “live and let live”, so I have nothing against it, it doesn’t even bother me if someone smokes it next to me, it’s just not my cup of tea.posted over 2 years ago

-I think that if someone wants to smoke marijuana it’s up to him/her. even if it is illegal, that person would still do it because is very easy to buy it these days. the only issue would be if you get caught. so legalize it or not, who wants to do it will do it.posted about 2 years ago
+I think that if someone wants to smoke marijuana it’s up to him/her. even if it is illegal, that person would still do it because is very easy to buy it these days. the only issue would be if you get caught. so legalize it or not, who wants to do it will do it.posted over 2 years ago

 I think we waste too much money and prison space bagging ‘criminals’ with possession of pot. that being said, if you want it you know where to get it, so it wouldn’t make too much of a difference if it was legal. though personally, I wouldn’t want my kid sister inhaling pot fumes all the time—god knows my entire hippie college town would reek of frat house 24/7 lol.

 I think hardcore, psychoactive substances should never be legalized, though.
 I have a relative who literally destroyed his mind, his health, his future, his family relations, etc, by doing too much LSD in the 60’s.
 THC tends to give different people different reactions, and it’s really not healthy for anyone with mental illness in their family to become involved with drugs.
-I know a girl whose uncle has schizophrenia, and her cousin literally thought he was Jesus for a few months because he smoked too much pot.posted about 2 years ago
+I know a girl whose uncle has schizophrenia, and her cousin literally thought he was Jesus for a few months because he smoked too much pot.posted over 2 years ago